ansys/pymapdl/doc/ansys_control.rst

 Calling ANSYS Pythonically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Another capability of ``pyansys`` is the ability to call ANSYS commands as python functions from the ``ANSYS`` class.
+One advantage of writing scripts using ``pyansys`` is the ability to call ANSYS commands as python functions from the ``ANSYS`` class.
 For example, instead of sending commands to ANSYS as in the area creation example, we can instead run:

 .. code:: python